Orforglipron vs CagriSema

 What is the difference between Orforglipron and CagriSema?

-Orforglipron is a weight loss peptide that an oral non-peptide glp-1 receptor agonist. nda submitted to fda with priority review. expected approval by mid-2026.
+Orforglipron is a weight loss peptide that an oral non-peptide glp-1 receptor agonist. fda approved april 1, 2026 under the brand name foundayo — the first daily oral glp-1 pill for weight loss. distribution began april 6, 2026. fda subsequently requested additional post-approval safety data.
 CagriSema is a weight loss peptide that a combination of semaglutide and cagrilintide (amylin analog). the most effective weight loss drug candidate, showing 22.7% body weight reduction in phase 3 trials - superior to any single-agent glp-1.
 The main differences lie in their mechanisms of action and clinical applications.

 Which is better, Orforglipron or CagriSema?